DeadLeavez/MISC/Issues.md

 - Host doesn't have port UDP 25565(default) port forwarded
 - Client or Host doesn't have ``EscapeFromTarkov.exe`` allowed through their firewall
 - Has UPNP enabled/disabled (try changing it)
+- Host has bad force/bind settings.
+Should be empty.

 Common Causes:
 Hosting on [VPN](#vpn)